 Good to Know: The factory is open M-F 9 a.m.-6 p.m., and Sat-Sun 9 a.m.-7 p.m.
 While the visit is free, if you want to take a snapshot of the fortune cookies being made it’ll cost a whopping 50¢ per click!

 Anchor Brewing Company

-A family outing to Anchor Brewing, America’s first and oldest craft brewery, is a must.
-Your kiddos obviously won’t be able to partake in the tastings, but they’ll still appreciate the history of this brewery and the history of San Francisco, as the brewery dates back to the days of the Gold Rush.
-Seeing the huge vats and fermentation tanks is pretty cool, too.
+A family outing to Anchor Brewing, America’s first and oldest craft brewery, is a fun and totally unique experience.
+Your kiddos obviously won’t be able to partake in the tastings, but they’ll still appreciate the history of this brewery and its ties to the history of San Francisco, as the brewery dates back to the days of the Gold Rush.
+Seeing the huge copper vats and fermentation tanks is pretty cool, too.
 The hour and a half tour takes you through the brewery and ends in the taproom where adults can sample Anchor Brewing's lineup in a fun tasting session.

 1705 Mariposa St.

 To learn how authentic mozzarella di bufala is made, head to Tomales to meet the buffalo of Ramini Mozzarella.
 Tours and tastings are offered on Saturdays and includes a 45-minute talk, a tasting of cheese in the picnic area surrounded by buffalo and a chance to pet and interact with the buffalo.
 Children are welcome.
 Everyone should dress in layers for cool weather and wear closed-toed shoes.

 175 Gericke Rd.

 —Anita Chu, Sandra Lee, Melissa Bouse & Yannina Pacis